-- Meets Expectations (or higher) on a total of at least 95% of test questions, and
+- Meets Expectations (or higher) on a total of at least 90% of quiz & exam questions, and

-- Exceeds Expectations on at least 50% of quiz & exam questions, and
+- Exceeds Expectations on at least 33% of quiz & exam questions

-- Meets Expectations (or higher) on a total of at least 85% of test questions, and
+- Meets Expectations (or higher) on a total of at least 70% of quiz & exam questions, and

-- Exceeds Expectations on at least 30% of quiz & exam questions, and
+- Exceeds Expectations on at least 10% of quiz & exam questions

 Students who meet all the criteria for a letter grade, plus at least 10% (percentage points) more than required Exceed Expectations on each of the test questions category and the quiz & exam questions category, will receive a plus (+) on their grade. (e.g., B+ for 30% of test questions and 40% of quiz & exam question, or C+ for 10% of test questions and 10% of quiz & exam questions Exceed Expectations.)